saranyamohandas/burger/README.md

        9. ORM - Object Relational Mapping

-* This is a basic restaurant app where user can make their own burger and add it to list.
+* This is a burger app where user can make their own burger and add it to list.

 * There is a form where user can submit their favorite burger.